nirnachmani/HA_Alarm_Clock/README.md

 - Services exist for creating, editing, rescheduling, snoozing, stopping, deleting, and stop-all actions, along with metadata helpers for the UI and HA Assist/LLM intents for voice/AI control.
 - Repeat patterns cover one-off, daily, weekdays, weekends, or a custom list of days, and can be edited after creation.
 - Snoozing is available per alarm/reminder via services, the companion cards or assist, and you can set a global default snooze duration in the options flow.
-- Companion cards for alarms and reminders to display, add, edit, control and delete alarms and reminders including supprt for media browsing and searching
+- Companion cards for alarms and reminders to display, add, edit, control and delete alarms and reminders including support for media browsing and searching

 ## Limitations

 - The integration was only tested on Google cast devices and Home Assistant Voice PE.
 Amazon, Apple, Sonos, and other media players have not been verified; expect fragile looping or stop recognition if you try them.
-- Some media players, espechially untested ones, may mis-detect the transition to the next loop as a user stop or user stops may be missed
+- Some media players, especially untested ones, may mis-detect the transition to the next loop as a user stop or user stops may be missed
 - Spotify and SpotifyPlus cannot run TTS, so are not supported on reminders
 - Artwork and media icons in the HA Companion app appear only when the phone is on the local network.
 - Limited testing overall, integration likely contains a lot of bugs